andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 in which we rotate the previous VO Slice 90 degrees.
 Here, we can distinguish time invariate (**TI**) variables, which values do not change with time.
 You can see their values remaining constant for each individual (**id**).
 Column with **year** counter separates **TI** variables from time variant (**TV**) variables, which values are availible for more than one time point.
 The datasets used in specific modeling are derived from this initial dataset

 ### Manipulation
   Special report [Derive_dsL_from_Extract](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md) narrates every step in data preparation, from accessing [NLS Investigator](https://www.nlsinfo.org/investigator/pages/login.jsp) to arriving at the **dsL** dataset shown above.
 This dataset (**dsL**) is subsetted and transformed to fit the needs of particular modeling techinique.
-Reports of these transormations are given inside corresponding model analyses (LCM, GMM, MM).
+Reports of these transormations are given inside corresponding model analyses (LCM, GMM, M/E).

 ### Modeling